Coffeetrac/AG_NTRIP_ESP/README.txt

 Easy example NTRIP client written with Arduino IDE for a espressif ESP32.
 Copyright (C) 2018- by Wilhelm Eder

+Now enhanced with Bluetooth NMEA Output.
+Optional IMU (BNO055) module,and optional Inclinometer (MMA8452) module.

+The IMU data is transmitted to AOG via Wifi like the NMEA Data.
+AOG is now enhanced to prefer enabled IMU/Inclino data from Roofcontroller instead of the data from Autosteer module.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License,